lorien/grab/docs/grab/transport.rst

 =================

-Network transport is a component which utilize one of well known 3rd-party network packages to do network requests and retreive network resposne.
+Network transport is a component which utilize one of well known 3rd-party network packages to do network requests and retrieve network response.
 At the moment Grab supports only one network library: urllib3.
-You may acess transport object with `Grab.transport` attribute.
+You may access transport object with `Grab.transport` attribute.
 In most cases you do not need direct access to transport object.

 Urllib3 transport